xiaoshan1994/xiaoshan1994.github.io/content/post/skill_1102.md

 The 5-year Impact Factor is the average number of times articles from the journal published in the past five years have been cited in the JCR year. {{< hl-text orange>}}It is calculated by dividing the number of citations in the JCR year by the total number of articles published in the five previous years.{{< /hl-text >}}

+## Major difference between CiteScore and Journal Impact Factor

+* CiteScore calculation is based on **Scopus data**, while Impact Factor is based on Web of Science data.
+* CiteScore uses a **4-year window** while Impact Factor adopts a **2-year window**.
+* CiteScore includes more document types indexed by Scopus, including articles, reviews, conference papers, data papers and book chapters; while Impact Factor only includes "citable documents" which are articles and reviews.

 # Google Scholar Metrics

 ## h-index